Delta County, Texas Probate

 Filing Fees and Court Costs in Delta County

-• For Delta County — ranked 202nd among Texas counties — court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the creditor notice in a Cooper-area newspaper.
+- Court costs in Delta County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 The Probate Process in Delta County